-The Advertising curriculum is an occupational program that prepares a student for employment in the field of Advertising.
-The program will allow a student to explore all aspects of the advertising world such as computer aided design/layout, creative writing, conceptual problem solving, creative art direction, public relations, client/agency relationships and marketing.
-Upon completing this program a student will demonstrate understanding of good business practices and ethics, as well as building a brand from concept through execution in various media outlets to obtain a well recognized product/business in the mass market.
-The graduate may obtain employment as an advertising designer, graphic designer, director of public relations, advertising sales person, corporate brand developer or creative art director.
+The Advertising Design curriculum prepares the student for employment in a field of Advertising.
+The program will allow a student to explore all aspects of the Advertising world such as computer-aided design/layout, creative writing, conceptual problem solving, creative art direction, client/agency relationship and creative marketing.
+Upon completing this program a student will have a great understanding of good business practices and ethics, as well as, learning what is required to build a brand, from concept through execution, in varied media outlets, and to obtain a well recognized product/business in the mass market.